-Real options theory of entrepreneurship
+Real options theory and entrepreneurship

 Real options theory is concerned with investments in real assets that are similar in structure to financial options like put and call options that allow investors to bet on the upside or downside of stocks without tying up too much capital (Bowman and Hurry, 1993)